Do Your Homework! 3 Reasons Why Science Says Personalizing Outreach Drives Results

 Bonus video: Using Reciprocity to Increase Your Prospecting Response Rates

 The tragedy for those who continue to flaunt their lack of attention to detail is that getting this right (especially these days) is SO EASY!
-Besides so much helpful information being freely available on public social networks like LinkedIn and Twitter, technology platforms like Outreach.io and Datanyze can quickly source contextual information about your prospects.
+Besides so much helpful information being freely available on public social networks like LinkedIn and Twitter, AI-powered technology platforms can quickly source contextual information about your prospects.

 To be clear, nailing the personalization doesn’t guarantee a sale.
 However, since the first step in any sales cycle is simply getting your customer to engage and respond to your outreach, a small investment of time on that front can pay huge dividends!